MENU

 Karuizawa from a Global Perspective

 The natural and cultural landscape of the Karuizawa Plateau is said to be uniquely Japanese.
-This is not only because the topography is similar to that of Western countries, but also because the forest vegetation, which belongs to the Quercus serrata zone, shares similarities with the natural landscape of those countries in terms of flora and fauna.
+This is not only because the topography is similar to that of Western countries, but also because the forest vegetation, which belongs to the Quercus serrata zone, has flora and fauna in common with the natural landscapes of those countries.

-French people who have stayed in Karuizawa associate it with their native Vosges Mountains, Germans with the Schwarzwald (translated as “Black Forest”) or Bavaria, and Americans with Michigan.
+French people who have stayed in Karuizawa are said to associate it with the Vosges Mountains in their home country, Germans with the Schwarzwald (Black Forest) or the state of Bavaria, and Americans with the state of Michigan.

 As mentioned above, Karuizawa was founded as a summer resort by Alexander Croft Shaw, a Canadian-born missionary who visited the area and discovered it as a summer resort (see “History of Karuizawa”).
 Karuizawa’s nature and climate were easily accepted by people from all over the world.